miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

 With this HTMX everything can be updated by anything philosophy, you can "paint" updates onto the screen.
 However, there's a lot of record keeping and very precise targeting involved, or you're going to mangle your DOM.
-There's so frustrating as mangling your DOM beyond recognition through careless bit chucking.
+There's little so frustrating as mangling your DOM beyond recognition through careless bit chucking.
 Consequently, I'm going for a much more simplified approach which should be both an umbrella solution for all situations, and a nice stopgap until I learn how to chuck those bits with greater precision.
 And lastly, because HTMX